 Full Preterists bite the bullet on this and claim that the entire book is in the past tense.
 While we respect their consistency, we cannot at all agree with their view.
 Is it really possible to believe that we are currently in the New Heavens and New Earth?
 We think not.

 Partial Preterists claim that Jesus’ “coming” occurred in AD 70 at the destruction of Jerusalem (Rev. 1:7), but his final coming will occur at the end of human history (Rev. 19).
 Thus Revelation 1-19 is past tense, but Revelation 20-22 is still in the future.
 But this is inconsistent with the term “soon” (Greek tachos) which refers to the entire vision—not just part of the book.

 Therefore, in order to be consistent, we need to be either a full Preterist or a futurist.
 We adopt the later view, and we feel that there are two ways of answering this objection:

 Second, John could be speaking from God’s perspective, who has a different view of time.
 Peter writes, “With the Lord one day is like a thousand years, and a thousand years like one day” (2 Pet.
 3:8).
 Likewise, the psalmist writes, “For a thousand years in Your sight are like yesterday when it passes by, or as a watch in the night” (Ps.
 90:4).
-Since God is outside time, he views the passage of time differently than humans.
+As an eternal being, God surely perceives the passage of time differently than humans.
 Therefore, from God’s perspective, Christ returning in 2,000 years could be considered soon, given the fact that God has existed since eternity and he’s governed over the universe for 13.6 billion years.

-Benware, Paul N. Understanding End times Prophecy: a Comprehensive Approach.
-Chicago: Moody, 2006.
-172.
+Paul Benware, Understanding End Times Prophecy: A Comprehensive Approach (Chicago: Moody, 2006), 172.